zbeislerOSI/OCS-Docs/Documentation/SequentialDataStore/Writing_Data_API.md

   insertions are made.
 The streamId and index that caused the issue are included in the error response.

-  For HTTP requests, the values to be inserted must be formatted as a serialized JSON array of type T. JSON arrays are comma-delimited lists of type T enclosed within square brackets.
+  For HTTP requests, the values to be inserted must be formatted as a serialized JSON array of type ``T``.
+JSON arrays are comma-delimited lists of type ``T`` enclosed within square brackets.
 The following code shows a list of three WaveData events that are properly formatted for insertion.
 See the SDS code samples for

   the complete WaveData example.